argonne-lcf/AR2024/03_community/industry.md

 ---
 layout: page

-title: Powering breakthroughs for U.S. industry
+title: Powering Breakthroughs for U.S. Industry
 hero-img-source: ALCF_Industry.jpg
 hero-img-caption: "Contour plot of velocity magnitude on a vertical cut plane from wall-resolved large-eddy simulation of a canonical gas turbine film cooling configuration.
-The simulation was carried out at the ALCF as part of a collaboration between Argonne and Raytheon Technologies Research Center."
+The simulation was carried out at the ALCF as part of a collaboration between Argonne and RTX Technologies Research Center."
 hero-img-credit: "Argonne National Laboratory"

 theme: white